Measuring a House, What Counts?

 Not all of the space under your roof counts as living space from an appraiser’s perspective.
 Some spaces don’t count towards the measured square footage of a home.

-You should always have a local, qualified professional determine answer your appraisal-related questions for any specific property.
+You should always have a local, qualifed professional determine answer your appraisal-related questions for any specifc property.
 Do not make decisions about real estate based on the information in this article or on this website.

 We offer a home square footage measuring service for customers in the Austin Texas area, including Cedar Park, Round Rock, Georgetown, Leander, Liberty Hill, Pflugerville, Hutto, Taylor, Manor, Buda, Kyle, Bee Caves, Wimberley, Lakeway, Manchaca, Dripping Springs, Driftwood, Westlake, Del Valle and Lockhart.